Želimir Altarac Čičak: Rock marathons (1979, 1984, 1989)

-A really special place and meaning in Želimir Altarac Čičak's entire career belongs to Rock Marathons organized under the banner: "Ž.A. Čičak – with a little help from my friends".
+An event that was special in Želimir Altarac Čičak's entire career belongs to Rock Marathons organized under the banner: "Ž.A. Čičak – with a little help from my friends".

 Čičak with Tifa, Davor Gobac, Bruno Langer, and Đuro at the YU rock marathon event at Zetra in October 1989.

 Every five years, exactly on his working jubilee, Čičak was organizing a ten-hour-long program with all musicians from former Yugoslavia who either started off with his help or who appreciated in a particular way his contribution to the profession.
 The first one was organised at the Youth Center at Skenderija on January 18, 1979, where many friends showed up, most of whom were genuine representatives of Sarajevo music school: Indexi, Vatreni Poljubac, Divlje jagode, Cod, Formula 4, Jadranka Stojaković, Slobodan Samardžić & Narcis Vučina...

 The second one took place on November 24, 1984, in overcrowded Skenderija, where, now famous veterans, Indexi played their hits alongside renowned pop-rock bands: Bajaga I Instruktori, U škripcu, Slomljena Stakla, Elvis J. Kurtovich, Kongres, Gino banana, Leb i sol, Laboratorija Zvuka, Drugi način, Galija, Vatreni Poljubac, Teška Industrija, Resonance, Formula 4...

-The third and the most spectacular one by far took place at the biggest hall in Sarajevo, "Zetra" on October 14, 1989.
+The third one took place at the largest hall in Sarajevo, "Zetra" on October 14, 1989.
 Throughout a ten-hour program, almost all relevant musicians from former Yugoslavia showed up – from Indexi and Riblja Čorba to Atomsko sklonište, YU Grupa, Galija, Vatreni Poljubac, Jura Stublić i Film, Le cinema, Zabranjeno Pušenje, Psihomodo Pop, Hari Mata Hari, Tifa Band, Formula 4, Bambinosi, Rusija, Konvoj...
 Especially, need to emphasize that all participants of his jubilee concerts, which include champions of pop rock music and new names of BiH and the former Yugoslav scene, played their music for free as a sign of successful cooperation in many years.